Breaking Down Barriers

-4. At our session at Kolkata, we were accompanied by wheelchair user, popular RJ and self advocate, Den (Sayomdeb Mukhererjee).
+4. At our session at Kolkata, we were accompanied by a wheelchair user, popular RJ and self-advocate, Den (Sayomdeb Mukherjee).

-All in all, the workshops aimed towards doing away with all prejudices and making people more aware about Persons with Disabilities.
-It is with awareness that ignorance is washed away.
-Barriers break down as we realize that we are each unique, each our own person.
-This is the truth which spans across all diversities.
+All in all, the workshops aimed towards doing away with all prejudices and making people more aware of Persons with Disabilities.
+It is with an awareness that ignorance is washed away.
+Barriers break down as we realize that we are each unique, each our person.
+This is the truth that spans across all diversities.
 As Sharmila stated during her interaction with the audience, “When patterns are broken, new worlds emerge.”

 To view more photographs of our workshops in Corporate Offices, Click Here